beamline/docs/docs/index.md

 ## Beamline

-Beamline is a Java framework meant to simplify the research and the development of streaming process mining, by providing a set of tools that can lift researchers from the burden of setting up streams and running experiments.
+Beamline is a framework meant to simplify the research and the development of streaming process mining, by providing a set of tools that can lift researchers from the burden of setting up streams and running experiments.

 !!! note "On the name Beamline"
     The term *Beamline* is borrowed from [high energy physics](https://en.wikipedia.org/wiki/Beamline), where it indicates the physical structure used to define experiments, i.e., where the accelerated particles travel.
 In the streaming process mining case, Beamline is used to set up experiments where process mining events are processed and consumed.